mozilla/django-product-details/README.md

   be writable by the user that'll execute the management command, and readable by the user running the Django project.
 Defaults to:
   ``.../install_dir_of_this_app/product_details/json/``

+This app uses Django's cache framework to store the product data so that the data can be updated on the site without requiring a server restart.
+The following settings will allow you to control how this works.

+* ``PROD_DETAILS_CACHE_NAME`` defaults to the cache in your ``CACHES`` setting called ``default`` (django provides an in-memory cache here by default).
+If you provide a name of a cache configured in the Django configuration ``CACHES``, it will use that cache to store the file data instead.
+* ``PROD_DETAILS_CACHE_TIMEOUT`` If set to an integer, it represents the number of seconds the cached data should be kept per file.
+Defaults to 12 hours.

 ### Updating the feed
 To update the data, execute this: